gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The DTLS Chunk uses a single configuration of the DTLS record format.
-The DTLS Connection ID in the DTLS Record layer MUST NOT be used in the DTLS Chunk as the full DTLS connection state is not used in the DTLS Chunk and the DTLS key context anyway can be identified.
+The DTLS Connection ID in the DTLS Record layer MUST NOT be used in the DTLS Chunk as the full DTLS connection state is not used in the DTLS Chunk and the DTLS key context anyway can be identified by means of the Association identifiers and the Epoch.
 The length field MUST NOT be used as the DTLS chunk provides record length information.
 Finally 16-bit Sequence Numbers are used as they give maximum support for reordering and there are no byte savings possible to ensure the 32-bit alignment for the encrypted record.